NCAR/DART/guide/quickbuild.rst

    buildpreprocess.sh

-The DART build process is envoked by running ``quickbuild.sh`` and consists of the following steps:
+The DART build process is invoked by running ``quickbuild.sh`` and consists of the following steps:

 #.
-Find the root of the DART git repostory you are running in
+Find the root of the DART git repository you are running in
 #.
 Source the build functions
 #.
 Parse the arguments to quickbuild.sh
 #.
 Clean any existing .o .mod files